David17c/Todo-cli/README.md

 # Todo-cli

-A small command-line todo app written in Go that works cross platform on: `Windows` and `Linux`.
+A small command-line todo app written in Go.

 ```
 todo-cli/